How to Clean Up Blood Through A 10-Step Procedure

 - disinfectant wipes

 - Equip.
-Equip yourself with the protective materials: gloves are essential, and you may want to consider a gown and protective eyewear in case of any splashing.
+Disposable gloves are essential.
+You want to check the type of disposable gloves to ensure that they are industrial grade and suitable for blood cleanup.
+You should also consider a protective gown or suit and eyewear in case of splashing.
 Make sure the protective wear fits snugly and does not have any holes or other concerns of being compromised.

-- Clean Once.
+- Soak.
 Cover the spill in durable cloth towels to soak up as much blood as possible.
-The registered disinfectant product with a broad spectrum kill claim will not properly disinfect if the surface is still covered in blood.
-Discard the used towels into a biohazard bag.
+The registered disinfectant product with a broad spectrum kill claim will not properly disinfect if the surface is still covered in wet blood.
+Discard the used towels into a clearly marked biohazard bag.

-- Clean Twice.
+- Apply disinfectant.
 First, make sure there is proper ventilation if the spill isn’t in an open room.
-Pour most of the registered disinfectant product with a broad spectrum kill claim onto the area of the spill and let it soak for ten minutes.
+Follow the directions on the registered disinfectant product with a broad spectrum kill claim – make sure that you are applying the disinfectant generously onto the area of the spill and let the disinfectant soak for the appropriate cure time (listed in the directions).
 Once this time has elapsed, you should work from the outside toward the center while scrubbing the area with durable cloth towels.
-Place the towels in the biohazard bag.
+Place all used towels in the biohazard bag.

-- Clean Thrice.
-Now, dampen some more cloth towels and treat the area of the blood spill once more.
+- Soak again.
+Now, dampen the clean cloth towels with more disinfect and treat the area of the blood spill once more.
 Discard these towels in a biohazard bag as well.
 Allow the area to dry.

 - Dispose.
-Carefully dispose of your personal protective equipment into the plastic bag: gloves, gown, and glasses.
-This is a smart preventive measure.
+Carefully dispose of your personal protective equipment into a biohazard bag: gloves, gown, and glasses.
 Be sure that other surfaces are not contaminated during this process.
-You should seal the bag and place it into a second bag, then seal it and mark it with a biohazard label.
 Contact your local health department for proper disposal.

 - Check.
-Do a last check of your body for any contamination.
+Do a final check of your body for any contamination.
 Whether blood managed to splash onto your shirt or the back of your elbow, it’s important to recognize if you’ve been exposed.
-It is strongly recommended that you have a colleague or manager assist you with this step of the procedure.
+It is strongly recommended that you have someone assist you with this step of the procedure.

 - Wash Hands.
 Thoroughly wash your hands and arms with warm water and disinfectant soap.
 After a vigorous washing, you may even want to consider using disinfectant wipes as a secondary measure.